For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 What Is A Tax Credit?

-A tax credit is the ability to subtract a certain dollar amount from the tax amount that you owe.
+A tax credit subtracts a certain dollar amount from the tax amount you owe.
 These tax credits help reduce your tax burden and reduce your tax liability.

 While they are somewhat similar, tax credits are different from tax deductions.
 A tax credit reduces the amount of tax owed, while a tax deduction reduces a taxpayer’s taxable income.
 Therefore, a $1 tax credit reduces the amount of taxes you owe by $1, while a $1 tax deduction will have a value that depends on your tax rate.

-In short, you must owe at least as much money in taxes as the amount of your credit in order to receive the full amount of that solar tax credit.
+In short, you must owe at least as much money in taxes as the amount of your credit in order to receive the full amount of the solar tax credit in the same tax year.

 To further reduce your total solar investment costs, it is possible to combine the federal solar tax credit with other local incentives, rebates, and programs.
-Today, state income tax credits for solar panels (for redemption on state income taxes rather than federal) are available in Massachusetts, South Carolina, and several other select states.
+Today, state income tax credits for solar panels (for redemption on state income taxes rather than federal) are available in Massachusetts, South Carolina, Arizona, New Mexico, and several other states.

 Critically, solar incentives are different everywhere and constantly changing.
 So whether you are considering energy credits in California, purchasing panels in Pennsylvania, or going green in Georgia, it is important to work with an expert who will help you identify and combine all of the potential solar incentives for which you qualify.

-The Residential Clean Energy Credit is non-refundable, so you need to have enough solar tax liability available in order to receive the full value of that tax credit.
-However, there are options available if you don’t have enough solar tax liability in a single tax year.
+The Residential Clean Energy Credit is non-refundable, so you need to have enough tax liability available in order to receive the full value of the solar tax credit.
+However, there are options available if you don’t have enough tax liability in a single tax year.

 How The Residential Clean Energy Credit Works

-To make sure you understand the value of the tax credit and capitalize on its potential, it’s important to understand how the Residential Clean Energy Credit works.
+If you want to maximize your savings, it’s important to understand how the Residential Clean Energy Credit works.

 The tax credit was put in place to promote solar use, but not everyone who uses solar can qualify and be eligible to make a claim.
 To be eligible for the full 30% Residential Clean Energy Credit, you must meet the following criteria: